MetPX/sarracenia/doc/sr_shovel.1.rst

 In General, the options for this component are described by the `sr_config(7) <sr_config.7.html>`_  page which should be read first.
-It fully explains the option syntax, the configuration file location,
+It fully explains the option configuration language, and how to find the option settings.

 Consuming Options
 =================